AndrewBandura/gl-airline-rest/README.md

 https://gl-airline.herokuapp.com/

-If you build and run project locally on your own, apllication is available at the following URL:
+If you build and run project locally on your own (using IDE or command "$mvn spring-boot:run"), apllication is available at the following URL:

 http://localhost:8080